 Training Coordinator This position is responsible for the development, pilot testing, and provision of training programs to include on-site training, regional training, webinars, & conferences for a multi-disciplinary team.
 Specific training activities include the following areas: workforce development, governance, and Ag worker specific training, etc. Candidate must have a Bachelor’s degree in health education, social work, psychology, or related fields.
 Practical work experience, preferably in a migrant health/farmworker environment, including at least a minimum of two years of direct training experience is required.
 High level of written & verbal communication, including public speaking and presentation skills is required.
 Bilingual applicants (English/Spanish) is preferred.
 Salary range for this position is in the mid $50k range.

-This project was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under cooperative agreement number U30CS09737, Training and Technical Assistance National Cooperative Agreement for $1,433,856 with 5% of the total NCA project financed with non-federal sources.
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+This website is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $1,916,466 with 5% financed with non-governmental sources.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government